SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 Further CCRI partner university websites are: [project host website at the University of Ottawa](http://www.ccri.uottawa.ca/), [CCRI York University Centre website](http://www.yorku.ca/ccri/index.html), [CCRI-ICRS 1911 Sample of the 1911 Canadian Census website, Université du Québec à Trois-Rivières](https://ircs1911.cieq.ca/).

-Considering these various CCRI partner web sites (and their sometimes complicated architecture), perusing this page first is recommended to obtain an overview of the range of available CCRI data resources in order to zero in on the most relevant resources for your needs.
+Given the number CCRI archive "web gateways", ofthen with complex drill-down architectures, it is hoped that by perusing this page, you will readily differentiate the types of CCRI data resources, and hopefully zero in on the resources that meet your needs and interests.
 <br/><!-- equals 4 line breaks, 2 spaces at the end of line above -->

 ## Where to start?